kaleidos/grails-security-stateless/README.md

 Currently the plugin supports two token formats:

 ##### Legacy format (default)
 Encrypted internal format.
-This is an internal representation of the token, encoded an encrypted using Xx recommended when your extraData field could have sensitive data.
+This format is recommended when your extraData field could have sensitive data.

+Custom format for internal representation of the token, encoded an encrypted using [PBKDF2 (Password-Based Key Derivation Function 2)](http://en.wikipedia.org/wiki/PBKDF2).

 This is the default configuration but if you want to explicitely activate it you can set it on the Config.groovy file: